psycopg/psycopg/docs/basic/from_pg2.rst

 No default infinity dates handling
 ----------------------------------

-PostgreSQL can represent has a much wider range of dates and timestamps than Python.
+PostgreSQL can represent a much wider range of dates and timestamps than Python.
 While Python dates are limited to the years between 1 and 9999 (represented by constants such as `datetime.date.min` and `~datetime.date.max`), PostgreSQL dates extend to BC dates and past the year